RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Introduction

-Stakeholders increasingly rely on human uplift studies for AI risk assessment and policy decisions \cite{ec_code_2025, uk_ai_security_institute_ai_2024}, and AI deployers often view human uplift studies as rigorous evidence for understanding AI system effects \cite{sivaraman_ignore_2023}.
+This promise, however, outpaces methodological understanding.
 While RCT methodology is well-established in fields including medicine, economics, and human-computer interaction \cite{eble_minimizing_nodate, tong_just_2023, dahlinger_impact_2018, jonesPeopleCannotDistinguish2025}, its application to frontier AI systems poses new challenges.
-Moreover, results are not always public; when published, human uplift study results often omit key methodological details due to safety concerns, such as in \cite{anthropic_system_2025}.
+Moreover, study results are not always made public; even when published, results often omit key methodological details due to safety concerns, such as in \textcite{anthropic_system_2025}.
+As uplift studies increasingly shape consequential decisions about AI deployment, safety, and regulation, gaps between the methodological foundations of this evidence and the institutional conditions under which it is produced and used become questions not only of research design but of AI governance.

-In this paper, we report findings from 16 interviews with experts who have conducted or were contemporaneously conducting human uplift studies involving large language models (LLMs).
-While we occasionally use the broader term ``AI systems'' for generality, our focus and analysis concern human uplift studies involving LLM-based systems.
-We synthesize methodological challenges described by experts and document proposed solutions.
-By collating expert-identified challenges and solutions, we seek to clarify the interpretive limits and appropriate uses of human uplift evidence, and to promote the development of increasingly rigorous and robust AI evaluations.
+This article fills that gap with findings from 16 interviews of experts who have conducted or were contemporaneously conducting human uplift studies involving large language models (LLMs).
+Our main contributions are: (1) a synthesis of methodological challenges in LLM uplift studies, mapped to threats to construct, internal, and external validity and classified by their degree of LLM-specificity; and (2) a mapping from challenges to expert-proposed solutions.
+Our focus and analysis are centered on human uplift studies involving LLM-based systems, though we occasionally use the broader term ``AI systems'' for generality.
+By collating expert-identified challenges and solutions, we seek to clarify the interpretive limits and appropriate uses of human uplift evidence, and to promote the development of increasingly rigorous and robust AI evaluations for governance.